rydmike/flex_color_scheme/README.md

 [<img src="https://rydmike.com/assets_fcsv4/flutter-favorite-logo.png?raw=true?" alt="flutter favorite logo" width="170"/>](https://docs.flutter.dev/development/packages-and-plugins/favorites)

+> ### Version 5.0.0-dev.1 Release Notice
+> * This is a minor breaking release with many new Material 3 ColorScheme features.
+> * The documentation below for version 5.0.0 has not yet been added to this dev release.
+> * See the change log for all change information.
+> * Generated API docs are available, they include all changes.

 Use **FlexColorScheme** to make beautiful color scheme based Flutter themes, with optional primary color surface blends.
 The themes are based on the same concept as Flutter's ColorScheme based themes, but with many